 When designed properly, gateways and entrances contribute a great deal to establishing the character and theme of the development.
 Development driveways, where authorized by the CC&Rs, may include private entrance gates and landscaping in keeping with the natural environment.
-The following guidelines are suggested for the construction of entrance gates:
+The following are guidelines for the construction of entrance gates:

-- Gates shall not exceed 6 feet in height and 15 feet in length on each side to road centerline or 30 feet wide maximum. - Gates shall be set back 25 feet from property lines. - Materials required include native stone, wood, or concrete for supports and iron or wood for gates. - Minimal diffused lighting of the project name shall be used. - Mechanical gates are permitted but shall be of wood, wrought iron or other approved material. - No sentry or barrier gates (i.e., gates with mechanical arms) will be allowed except in parking structures. - Shiny aluminum, chain link or other shiny fencing materials are not permitted.
+- Gates shall not exceed 6 feet in height and 15 feet in length on each side to road centerline or 30 feet wide maximum. - Gates shall be set back 25 feet from property lines. - Materials required include natural stone, wood, or concrete for supports and iron or wood for gates. - Minimal diffused lighting of the project name shall be used and must be Dark Sky Compliant. - Mechanical gates are permitted but shall be of wood, wrought iron or other approved material. - No sentry or barrier gates (i.e., gates with mechanical arms) will be allowed except in parking structures. - Shiny aluminum, chain link or other shiny fencing materials are not permitted.